LiveOpenAI Ads, now in Cresva.See how

 The First 90 Days of OpenAI Ads: A DTC Playbook

-A concrete week-by-week playbook for the first 90 days on OpenAI Ads.
-What to do in each phase, what to avoid, and how to measure while the attribution data is still maturing.
+A week-by-week plan for the first 90 days on OpenAI Ads: what to do in each phase, when to switch to conversion bidding, and how to measure early.

 Chapter 1Why OpenAI Ads Now